mvakde/mvakde.github.io/blog/44-on-arc-1.md

 	- This would also make the benchmark a great test for sample efficiency.
 It would complement ARC-3 very well
 	- Question is how to prevent synthetic data?
 Simple:
 - Ban offline training/pretraining.
 Models must train from scratch after submission
-	- This ensures that synthetic data can't used
-	- I assume this wasn't the case before because it was thought to be impossible.
+	- Previously this was considered impossible so rule.
 My model shows this is possible
+	- Guarantees no synthetic data can be used
 	- It makes the comparison fair across differet models.
 Otherwise some models like LLMs can benchmaxx ARC by using ungodly amounts of offline training.
 (Since the benchmark has been around a long time, many ARC-like datasets have been created)

 <!-- This brings back the task into distribution.
 Yes there is generalisation happening nonetheless, but we understand that in domain generalisation is happening.
 What we now want is OOD generalisation -->